trivago/gollum/README.md

 There are a few basic terms used throughout Gollum:

-* A "consumer" is a plugin that reads from an external source
-* A "producer" is a plugin that writes to an external source
+* "Consumers" read data from other services
+* "Producers" write data to other services
-* A "stream" is a message channel between consumer(s) and producer(s)
+* "Streams" route data between consumers and producers
-* A "formatter" is a plugin that adds information to a message
-* A "distributor" is a plugin that routes/filters messages on a given stream
+* A "message" is a set of data passed between consumers and producers
+* "Formatters" can transform the content of messages
+* "Filters" can block/pass messages based on their content

 Writing a custom plugin does not require you to change any additional code besides your new plugin file.

 ## Consumers (reading data)

 * `Console` read from stdin.
-* `LoopBack` Process routed (e.g. dropped) messages.
 * `File` read from a file (like tail).
+* `Http` read http requests.
 * `Kafka` read from a [Kafka](http://kafka.apache.org/) topic.
+* `LoopBack` Process routed (e.g. dropped) messages.
+* `Proxy` use in combination with a proxy producer to enable two-way communication.
 * `Socket` read from a socket (gollum specfic protocol).
 * `Syslogd` read from a socket (syslogd protocol).